Carrying the Woman

 The story reveals a friction in the psychology of Zen monks, caused by a primitive vow of their tradition, which they took, "not to touch women".
-What is the origin of this 'personal determination' or "vow"? - what was the reason to determine "not to touch women"?
+What is the origin of this 'personal determination' or "vow"?
+A "Vow" is understood as a determination to achieve something great, something of value and something to be proud of.
+What was the lofty reason to determine "not to touch women"?
 Is not touching women natural?

 Gender bias and a hidden hostility towards women - can be sensed in this Zen "vow", taught to the abovementioned monks through their tradition.
-The "vow" is based on a dualistic perspective based on male - female differentiation in a hostile way to women, barring touching them.
+The "vow" is based on a dualistic perspective based on male - female differentiation and based on devaluing women in a primitive, male dominated hostile attitude - barring touching them.
 One would not touch something dirty or something which causes disease.
-But Zen has always been a male dominated school of practice and rituals.
+But Zen has always been based on dualism and on being male dominated school of practice and rituals.

 Arrogantly silencing questioner

 The younger monk was confused by the older monk's violating a "vow".
-If younger monks are taught vows by older monks who later violate - in front of younger monks - the vow they taught them - then this can be considered as hypocrisy.
+If younger monks are taught vows by older monks who later violate the vow they taught - then this master double standard attitude can be considered as hypocrisy.

 The younger monk was enrolled in Zen hierarchy and was supposed to teach future younger monks vows and show them his behaviour and consistency.

-The elder monk's implication that the past is not importnat - this is not a Buddhist thinking, because what we call "past action" has a reflection as a "latent effect", on the future, The future is influenced by causes we make at each moment.
+The elder monk's implication that the past is not importnat - this is not a Buddhist thinking, because what we call "past action" produces a "latent effect" on the future, The future is influenced by causes we make at each moment.
 This very moment becomes the past in few moments ahead.
 There is no separation between past, present and future.
-It is the older monk who wanted to burry the matter in the graveyard of the past, as if it did not have a meaning or value to consider.

 Zen Followers comment: